Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 Scientists have seen microplastics everywhere they have looked: in deep oceans, in Arctic snow and ice, in shellfish, table salt, drinking water, and even beer.

-These tiny pieces could take decades or more to degrade fully and can be pieces of larger plastic waste or manufactured microbeads in many cosmetic and personal care products.
+These tiny pieces could take decades or more to degrade fully and can be pieces of more considerable plastic waste or manufactured microbeads in many cosmetic and personal care products.

 Other sources of microplastics are plastic specks sheared off from car tires on roads, and synthetic microfibers shed from clothing.